arcoirislabs/cordova-plugin-mqtt/README.md

 1. User authentication is supported
 2. Addded LWT (Last Will & Testament) feature support.
 3. Added more granular control to connection configuration.
 4. Removed onPublish method to read topic & payload.
-From now on the payload for any topic shall be read through document.addEventListener(<topic name>,function(payload){});
+From now on the payload for any topic shall be read through document.addEventListener(topic,function(payload){});
 5. Added more information in callback results for all callbacks.
 6. Added more granular configuration to publish & subscribe methods.
 Now you can set QoS & retain configuration to individual topics.